data_handlers ¶

 Load the part of csv file that has the specified split value.

 Split is a number that for 0 is train, 1 is validation, 2 is test.
-This is accessed through the column with category split

 Source code in src/stimulus/data/data_handlers.py